dlee1828/dlee1828.github.io/markdown/make-phony.md

 ## Setting up

-I arbitrarily chose to work with version 4.3 of Make, released in 2020.
-I downloaded the source code and set up an Ubuntu Docker container within which to build and run Make.
+I chose to work with version 4.3 of Make, released in 2020.

-After building Make, I ran the provided tests and noticed that one test failed:
+After building Make inside an Ubuntu Docker container, I ran the provided tests and noticed that one test failed:

 ```
 misc/fopen-fail .........................................